jdevfullstack-tutorials/gaming-productivity-specs/README.md

 we are using are generic, they have their own focuses.

+Don't get me wrong, light games or browser-based games can be played well.
+I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing well.
+What we are referring here are those demanding games like COD.

 ## Mac Vs Windows
 ## The Display, the Resolution and Display Scaling
 As we all know, Mac machines are the choice as